Budget 2022: Govt to set up AVGC task force to employ youth in animation sector

 "Animation, Visual Effects, Gaming, and Comics (AVGC) task force will be set up to build domestic capacity to serve our markets and global demand,” Sitharaman said.

+Jehil Thakkar, partner and media and entertainment sector leader, Deloitte India, said, "The setting up of the AVGC promotion task force announced in the Union Budget will help India achieve its potential of achieving 20 lakh jobs according to Deloitte projections.
+These are critical skills for growth of the metaverse and India is poised to take advantage of this ecosystem."

-All India Council for Technical Education (AICTE), India's regulatory body for technical education, will be responsible to shape up the syllabi for Urban Planning courses, Sitharaman said and added that the AVGC task force is going to seek recommendations to create the way forward.
+All India Council for Technical Education (AICTE), India's Indian regulatory body for technical education, will be responsible to shape up the syllabi for Urban Planning courses, Sitharaman said and added that the AVGC task force is going to seek recommendations to create the way forward.

 Copyright©2022 Living Media India Limited.
 For reprint rights: Syndications Today